mathbiol/subClassOf/README.md

 ### Stefan's car

-Let's start by putting Stefan's car somewhere, say in public folder of my Google Drive at
+Let's start by putting Stefan's car somewhere, say in the gh-page publicly served folder of this repository

-<a href="https://www.googledrive.com/host/0BwwZEXS3GesiTjlHSmlOcEJaeDA/subClassOf/StefansCar.json" target=_blank>https://www.googledrive.com/host/0BwwZEXS3GesiTjlHSmlOcEJaeDA/subClassOf/StefansCar.json</a>
+<a href="https://mathbiol.github.io/subClassOf/StefansCar.json" target=_blank>https://mathbiol.github.io/subClassOf/StefansCar.json</a>

-As one can confirm by clicking on it, <a href="https://www.googledrive.com/host/0BwwZEXS3GesiTjlHSmlOcEJaeDA/subClassOf/StefansCar.json" target=_blank>this URI</a> is dereferenced to
+As one can confirm by clicking on it, <a href="https://mathbiol.github.io/subClassOf/StefansCar.json" target=_blank>this URI</a> is dereferenced to
 ```javascript
 {
   maker:"Volkswagen",